SceneGate/Yarhl/docs/guides/getting-started/introduction.md

 # _Yarhl, A format ResearcH Library_

-**Yarhl** is a set of libraries to **implement and convert file formats**.
-It provides a virtual file system, format conversion APIs, full feature binary IO and plugin support to support common formats.
-It's built in **C# / .NET** and works in Windows, Linux and Mac OS X.
+_Yarhl_ is a .NET framework that provides APIs and guidelines to implement custom file formats.
+It provides...

+- ...
+APIs to easily **convert** between custom formats.
+- ... **guidelines** to implement and test custom format converters.
+- ... advance **binary and text** reading / writing, encoding and serialization.
+- ... **standard formats** implementation like **PO** for translations.
+- ... virtual **file system** to unpack and pack containers (.zip) efficiently.

 ## Usage

-The provides the following .NET libraries as NuGet packages (via nuget.org).
-The libraries only support the latest version of .NET and its LTS: **.NET 6.0**.
+The project provides the following .NET libraries as NuGet packages (via nuget.org).
+The libraries only support the latest .NET LTS version: **.NET 6.0**.

 - [![Yarhl](https://img.shields.io/nuget/v/Yarhl?label=Yarhl&logo=nuget)](https://www.nuget.org/packages/Yarhl)
   - `Yarhl`: plugin manager to find formats and converters.